gummesson/kapow/README.md

 The last thing you need to do is to choose which plugins to use.
 Look around in the `plugins` and then add them to the `$KapowUserPlugins` array in the `Microsoft.PowerShell_profile.ps1` file and you're done!

-### Optional: install Console2
+### Optional: install a better console

 The look of the PowerShell itself leaves a lot to be desired.
-If you want a more fine tuned experience I highly recommend that you install [Console2](http://sourceforge.net/projects/console/).
+If you want a more fine tuned experience I highly recommend that you install [Console2](http://sourceforge.net/projects/console/) or even better, [ConsoleZ](https://github.com/cbucher/console).

 ## Screenshots